Cognexus-Labs/FarmX/README.md

 # FarmX.
-FarmX is an open-source project developed for the 2023 Google Solution Challenge.
+FarmX is an open-source project developed for the Google AI Hackathon.
 It is a comprehensive solution that leverages machine learning and mobile technology to help farmers make data-driven decisions and optimize their farming operations.

 #### Download FarmX APK - [here](https://drive.google.com/file/d/1Tmi64gGnJCkdisvvIvoHpF-hs2tbrP5A/view?usp=sharing)

 ## Project Structure
-The project consists of Five main components, Four are in a separate branch (for the sake of deployment):
+The project consists of Five main components that are in different folders and named accordingly.

 * Crop-recommender-system: This branch contains the code for the crop recommender system.
-It is a machine leraaning model trained on a dataset of recommended crops and soil data to recommend the best crops to farmers based on their soil composition and environmental conditions. https://github.com/osinkolu/FarmX/tree/CropRecommendation
+It is a machine leraaning model trained on a dataset of recommended crops and soil data to recommend the best crops to farmers based on their soil composition and environmental conditions.

 * Crop-disease-detector: This branch contains the code for the crop disease detector.
-It is built using Python and TensorFlow, and utilizes a deep learning model (Efficientnet) trained on a large dataset of crop images to identify common crop diseases, then we provide recommendations for treatment. https://github.com/osinkolu/FarmX/tree/CropAnalysis
+It is built using Python and TensorFlow, and utilizes a deep learning model (Efficientnet) trained on a large dataset of crop images to identify common crop diseases, then we provide recommendations for treatment.

 * Mobile-app: This branch contains the code for the FarmX mobile app.
 It is built using the Flutter framework, and allows farmers to access the crop recommender system and crop disease detector from their mobile devices.
-The app also includes features such as Marketplace, Order book, market prices, and a community forum for farmers to advertise, connect and sell, and a knowledgebase for farmers to read on regenerative farming techniques. https://github.com/osinkolu/FarmX/tree/Mobile-App
+The app also includes features such as Marketplace, Order book, market prices, and a community forum for farmers to advertise, connect and sell, and a knowledgebase for farmers to read on regenerative farming techniques.

 * IoT: This Branch contains all the details about the FarmX IoT device (Prototype) and full codes for reproducibility.
-The IoT device enables farmers to be more precise about thier farm climate and soil data. https://github.com/osinkolu/FarmX/tree/IoT
+The IoT device enables farmers to be more precise about thier farm climate and soil data.

-* Wiki: The Wiki is a website wrapped inside of our Flutter APP.
-The Wiki is built specially for learning, blogposts and articles that farmers can use to learn new developments in agriculture and regenerative ways to farm
+* Website: The Website features a wiki that contains blogposts and articles that farmers can use to learn new developments in agriculture and regenerative ways to farm, as well as an AI Chat Assistant powered by Gemini that can help farmers with any questions they may have.

 ## Getting Started